hanbincho/clinical-sensor-scoring/doc/software_design.md

 >>
 >> #### Serve trained models
 >> * **Interface**: Shows model performance of pre-loaded ML algorithms in comparison to the user-defined algorithm.
->> * **User**: If performance of user-defined algorithm is better, user exports model and serves to `ML scientist` for review and possible deployment in the main software fto enable access by other users.
+>> * **User**: If performance of user-defined algorithm is better, user exports model and serves to `ML scientist` for review and possible deployment in the main software to facilitate access by other users.
 >
 >> ### Component design
 >> #### Components for `Import/export machine learning model` use case